Prescriptions

 • aches and pains

-They can also inform you of what medicine you can buy without a prescription.
+Pharmacists can also inform you of what medicine you can buy without a prescription.

 Many pharmacies are open until late and at weekends.
 You do not need an appointment.